 The download and installation experience

-When done, G DATA Total Security 2017 will ask to activate your product.
-If you want to use the trial version, the company will require you to provide them with a name and an email address.
+When done, G DATA Total Security asks you to activate the product.
+If you want to use the trial version, the company requires you to provide them with at least a name and an email address.

-After that, the installation is done and there’s only one thing left to do: reboot your computer.
-Nowadays, this is something peculiar, as most modern antivirus products start protecting you as soon as you install them and don’t require a reboot.
+Then, the installation is done, and the security suite asks you to reboot the computer.
+Most modern antivirus products start protecting you as soon as you install them and do not require a computer reboot.

-Downloading and installing G DATA Total Security 2017 is relatively easy.
+Downloading and installing G DATA Total Security is relatively easy.
 There are two things that we appreciate about this process: the security suite lets you customize your installation and the only personal information required is your name and email address.
 On the other hand, though, you have to download lots of data.

 Integration with Windows, web browsers, and universal Windows platform apps

 G DATA Total Security is well integrated with Windows.
-It automatically disables Windows Firewall and Windows Defender during its installation and that’s good because it eliminates possible conflicts and performance issues.
-G DATA also works very well with the networking features that are offered by Windows.
-We could create and join a homegroup without problems, we could share stuff over the local network, and we were able to download, install and update universal Windows platform apps without being negatively affected.
+It automatically disables Windows Firewall and Windows Defender, and that is good because it eliminates possible conflicts and performance issues.
+G DATA also works well with the networking features that are offered by Windows.
+We could create and join a homegroup without problems, we could share files with the network, and we were able to download, install and update universal Windows platform apps.

-Unfortunately, G DATA Total Security 2017 doesn’t adjust its firewall protection level to the network profile you’ve set in Windows.
-On our test computer, it always said that the networks to which we connected to were trusted.
+Unfortunately, G DATA Total Security does not adjust its firewall protection level to the network profile you set in Windows.
+On our laptop, it always said that the networks to which we connected were Trusted.
 And, the only question we got from the security suite was whether we want "updates [to] be loaded via network [...]".
-To be honest, we don’t even know what the security suite wants to say with this message.
-Isn’t it obvious that we want to use our only network connection to keep the antivirus up to date?
+To be honest, we have no idea what the security suite wants to say in this message.
+Is it not evident that we want to use our network connections to keep the security suite up to date?

-In order to protect you when you’re online, surfing the internet in your favorite web browser, G DATA Total Security 2017 scans, and filters all the HTTP traffic that goes on your computer, and avoids installing any kind of web browser add-ons.
-That’s a good approach because it means that you are protected regardless of the browser or app you use to browse the Web.
+To protect you when you surf the internet in a web browser, G DATA Total Security filters all the web traffic that goes on your computer.
+It does not install any web browser add-on.
+This is a good approach because it means that you are protected regardless of the browser or app you prefer using.

-G DATA offers a security product that is well integrated with Windows and its networking features, and it’s also quite light on system resources.
-We like the fact that it scans all the HTTP traffic that goes on your computer, but we don’t like the fact that it doesn’t automatically adjust its firewall protection according to the network profile you set in Windows.
+G DATA offers a security product that is well integrated with Windows and its networking features, and it is also quite light on system resources.
+We like the fact that it scans all the web traffic that goes on the computer, but we do not like the fact that it does not automatically adjust its firewall protection according to the network profile you set in Windows.

 Ease of use & configuration

-The user interface you get in G DATA Total Security 2017 is very well structured and organized, like many other German products.
-It’s easy to understand, it’s easy to get from one place to another and it’s easy to customize everything.
-However, it’s a user interface that feels dated.
-It has a very conservative design that doesn’t match the modern looks of other antivirus products.
-It has many links and buttons displayed using small fonts which are hard to see by some users.
+The user interface you get in G DATA Total Security is well structured and organized, like many other German products.
+It is easy to understand, it is easy to get from one place to another, and everything in it is easy to customize.
+However, the user interface feels dated, because it has a conservative design that does not match modern user interfaces.
+Many links and buttons are displayed using small fonts which are hard to see by some users.
 We wish that the user interface offered large buttons, tiles, switches or check marks.
-The existing user interface is designed to work flawlessly on a computer with a mouse and a keyboard.
-However, it will be hard to use on a device with a touchscreen.
-Many modern Windows devices have touchscreens.
+As it is now, it is designed to work flawlessly on a computer with a mouse and a keyboard.
+However, it can be hard to use on a touchscreen, and many modern Windows devices have touchscreens these days.

 However, things are a bit better when you enter the Settings, as many of them are controlled by check marks and drop-down selectors which are easy to use.

-In terms of help and support options, G DATA Total Security 2017 offers online documentation, access to a Frequently Asked Questions page, and an option to email or contact the company for support through the phone.
-Unfortunately, we couldn’t find any offline help files, no support forums and there is no live chat service available.
+Regarding help and support options, G DATA Total Security offers online documentation, access to a Frequently Asked Questions page, and an option to email or contact the company for support on the phone.
+Unfortunately, we could not find any offline help files, no support forums and there is no live chat service available.

-One thing users will surely appreciate at G DATA Total Security 2017 is the details they’ll find in the logs.
-All the main security modules are covered, and every action taken by the security suite is recorded in these logs.
-On the other hand, though, we couldn’t find any visual statistics.
+One thing users will surely appreciate at G DATA Total Security is the details available in the logs.
+All the main security modules are covered, and every action taken by the security suite is recorded.
+On the other hand, though, we could not find any visual statistics.

-G DATA Total Security 2017 is not an excessively verbose program.
-Although it’s rather silent when nothing out of the ordinary happens on your computer, it does pop out and talks to you when something related to your security takes place, like when malware is found or when a network attack is detected by the firewall.
+G DATA Total Security is not a talkative program when everything is OK on your computer, but it does alert you when something related to your security takes place, like when malware is found or when a network attack is detected by the firewall.

-G DATA offers a good user interface that’s very well organized, easy to understand and easy to use.
-Unfortunately, it looks dated, like it had been designed a few years ago.
-Another problem is that this user interface doesn’t work well on devices with touchscreen.
-The small fonts, buttons, and links are tricky to tap.
-Doing what you want will be difficult if you are using touch.
+G DATA offers a user interface that is well organized and easy to understand.
+Unfortunately, it looks dated, like it had been designed some years ago.
+Also, it does not work well on touchscreens.
+The small fonts, buttons, and links are tricky to tap and sometimes also hard to read.

-Go to the next page of this review and see how effective G DATA Total Security 2017 is at protecting your computer from network attacks and malware.
+On the next page of this review, you can see how capable G DATA Total Security is to protect your computer from network attacks and malware.
 You can also see what additional features are included in this security suite, and check our recommendations for what settings you should adjust.